Websoft9Archive/ansible-ghost/docs/stack-accounts.md

 ![](https://libs.websoft9.com/Websoft9/DocsPicture/zh/common/catdbpassword-websoft9.png)

-These accounts are required for RabbitMQ image installation and configuration
+These accounts are required for Ghost image installation and configuration

-## RabbitMQ
+## Ghost

-* RabbitMQ administrator username: `admin`
+* Ghost administrator username: `admin`
-* RabbitMQ administrator password: stored in the file of your server */credentials/password.txt*
+* Ghost administrator password: stored in the file of your server */credentials/password.txt*
   > If there no password.txt exist, the administrator password is `admin`

 ## MySQL